LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

    :language: C++

-We also use RAJA View objects to simplify the multi-dimensional indexing as in the :ref:`tiledmatrixtranspose-label` example.
+We also use RAJA View objects to simplify the multi-dimensional indexing as in the :ref:`tut-tiledmatrixtranspose-label` example.

 .. literalinclude:: ../../../../exercises/kernel-matrix-transpose-local-array_solution.cpp
    :start-after: // _mattranspose_localarray_views_start